 The key is to not change who you are, but rather to accept it, love it, and grow with it!
 Again, welcome.
 Let’s dive into learning how to be the best you, that you can be!

 NOW LET’S PIECE EM’ TOGETHER

 You’re Primarily A Flyer

 AS A FLYER, YOUR OUTLOOK ON LIFE CAN BE SUMMARIZED BY “KEEP IT SIMPLE.”

 The Flyer is perhaps the most unusual of the personalities, in that the personality has very little to do with money.
 Flyers don’t think about money – at all.
 They’re not anxious about it, they’re not consumed by it.
-They have absolutely no emotional response to it.
+They have absolutely no emotional response to it whatsoever.

 AS A FLYER:

-You are happy to step back and let someone else manage your money.
+You are happy to step back and let someone else manage your finances.